-Girls, friends, and parents are welcome to browse the hands-on exhibits and displays of unique Girl Scout memorabilia.
-Check out our fun exhibits of Girl Scout history, games, and activities.
-Guided tours and vintage uniform try-on sessions are available by advance reservation.
-(Please call at least two weeks in advance.)
+Girls, friends, and parents are welcome to browse the hands-on exhibits and displays of unique Girl Scout memorabilia, history, games, and activities.
+We also have many authentic vintage Girl Scout clothing and camping items on display.

 Smithsonian Doll – Mabel Pain

 The famous Mabel Pain doll was part of an exhibit in the Smithsonian Museums in Washington, D.C., and is now on permanent loan at the museum by Frances VanWinkle.
 The doll’s unique story is documented in the book, The Girl Scout Triumph, also on display.